 Burglars love pawn shops!
 They are the ideal place to trade miscellaneous valuables for cash without looking suspicious.

-Depending on the experience and intelligence of the burglar, you may find your stolen goods at the closest pawn shop to your house.
+Depending on the experience and intelligence of the burglar, you may find your stolen goods at the closest pawn shop.
 Some burglars have even used their real name in the transaction!
-More experienced burglars will go a few suburbs away and use a fake ID or recruit a child to make the sale.
+More experienced burglars will go a few suburbs away and use a fake ID or recruit someone to make the sale.

 Looking in pawn shops in your surrounding areas within 24 hours of the crime could yield some good results.
 If you see your things, don’t tell the shopkeeper they are stolen.
 Instead act interested, ask to put them on hold, walk outside and call the police immediately.
 Let them take it from there.

 This is more time consuming but depending on the items which were stolen, you may find them in a specialised store.

 If your jewellery is missing you may consider visiting jewellery stores in your area that say they “buy gold” or second hand items.
 Some of these places melt down the items so time is really of the essence.

 You can try approaching the shop keeper and asking if items you are missing have been sold to the store in the last 24 hours.
 If you can provide an accurate description or produce a photo they are more likely to take you seriously.

 Since the store has no obligation to disclose the information and police don’t have the manpower to search every store, you can only rely on the shopkeepers kindness.

 If you have strong suspicion that a store has bought your stolen items, you should notify the police so they can conduct an investigation.
 Before approaching these shops make sure to notify police of your intentions so you don’t accidentally interfere with the investigation.

 Online consumer-to-consumer, e-commerce platforms are a popular choice for selling stolen goods.